Blessing the waterspirits

 The writer is the author of My Journey to Understand Black Hawk's Mission of Peace Phillip B Gottfredson, Indigenous Day Award recipient.

 March 16, 2008, I was in a meeting interviewing an individual of social influence in Provo, Utah, for our documentary film about the Black Hawk War in Utah.
-We were discussing my work as an advocate for the First Nation peoples when the interviewee made the following comment, "Sometimes when whites learn of the history of the Indians, they become so sympathetic toward them that they feel they should help them," she said.
+We discussed my work as an advocate for the First Nation peoples when the interviewee commented, "Sometimes when whites learn of the history of the Indians, they become so sympathetic toward them that they feel they should help them," she said.
 "And because they have some knowledge of their past, they feel that they can speak for the Indians and represent them.
 The Indian people can take care of themselves; they don't need such people speaking for them.
 Often these people who have good intentions do more harm than good."
 (Words to that effect).

 Of course I understood that this person's comments were directed toward me.
 I was being accused of poking my nose into Indian affairs and assuming the role as a spokesperson for the Native people of Utah.
 What is ironic is that the person making these assumptions told me what she believed they thought, but I respected her opinion.